marktech7/OSTICKET/Branding.md

 ##Logo and company data
-The help desk can be branded to your company by adding a company logo to the site pages.
-Numerous logos can be  uploaded but be sure to select the logo to be seen on the Landing, Thank You & Offline pages.
+The help desk can be branded to your company by adding a company logo to the site pages as well as email templates for Auto responses.
+The data input in to the company data form will be utilized in naming the help desk and through variables in the auto responses sent to the end users.
+Numerous logos can be uploaded to the help desk but be sure to select the logo to be seen on the Landing, Thank You & Offline pages.
 Only one logo can be visible at a time on all Site Pages.

 ##Email templates
 Email alerts and auto-responses are very important for communication with the agents and end users in relation to your help desk.
 There is a default set of Email Templates, which messages can be edited as needed.
 The email templates contain an HTML/Rich Text tool bar that allows photo uploads, text mark up as well as links and videos to be embedded.
 Each department in the help desk can have its own set of cloned and edited email Template sets.